jwcain/Astrocide_CodeSamples/Utils/README.txt

 DelayedEventHandler:
 	The delayed event handler allowed for events to be saved to a timer based queue.
 The user calls with a time delay and an array of UnityActions (essentially function pointers with arguments already supplied).
-The functions within the array are called after the real time has passed.
+The functions within the array are called after the real-time has passed.